A choreographic assemblage

 Boris Hauf, musician and composer, curator.
 Works in the field of performance and dance, as well as numerous albums and, since 2015, his own label. www.hauf.klingt.org

-Sabina Holzer, choreographer, dancer and author.
-Her performances and texts explore the ecologies of human and more-than-human bodies, with a particular focus on movement. www.cattravelsnotalone.at
+Sabina Holzer, choreographer, dancer and writer.
+Her performances and texts explore the ecologies of human and more-than-human bodies with a particular focus on movement. www.cattravelsnotalone.at

 Herbert Justnik, curator and cultural scientist.
 Since 2006 at the Volkskundemuseum Wien, where he has been curator, scientific spokesperson and head of the photo collection, where he conducts research with an open concept of science and a broad idea of the curatorial. www.volkskundemuseum.at/